January 21, 2022

 Continuing to invest in your HubSpot developer will help them stick around for the long term.
 Hopefully, this guide will help you find the right candidate for your business that will help you and your business goals.

-Meg McElhaney, Bridge’s Senior Vice President of Operations, keeps work moving smoothly through our process.
+Meg McElhaney, Bridge’s Chief Operations Office, keeps work moving smoothly through our process.
 Before joining Bridges, Meg headed project management for one of Oklahoma City’s largest regional advertising agencies.
 Meg has led workshops on personal branding and campaign management, as well as best practices for public relations operations.